-The Management states that the Company is in compliance with the requirements of NBG for the years 2021 and 2020, except the following ratios - Supervisory capital ratio and liquidity ratio.
+The Management states that the Company is in compliance with the requirements of NBG for the year of 2022.
+In 2021 the Company was in compliance with the requirements of NBG except the following ratios - Supervisory capital ratio and liquidity ratio.
 The Company got waiver from the NBG, according to which the Company is obliged to meet these ratios by 31 December 2022.
 It should be noted that this assessment relies on estimates and assumptions and may involve a series of complex judgments about future events and could be different from the judgments of regulators.